deepjyoti30/ytmdl-web-v2/public/static/about.md

 You can always support the project by donating to me directly through [Paypal](https://paypal.me/deepjyoti30) or you can [become a backer](https://opencollective.com/ytmdl#backer).

+If you want to buy me a coffee, you can check my [kofi](https://ko-fi.com/deepjyoti30) or perhaps [become a patron](https://www.patreon.com/deepjyoti30)

 You can also check the repo which is open source [here](https://github.com/deepjyoti30/ytmdl).

 ### Who are you?